-Medical and scientific judgement should be exercised in deciding whether an adverse event should be classified as serious in other situations.
-Important medical events that are not immediately lifethreatening or do not result in death or hospitalisation but may jeopardise the participant or may require intervention to prevent one of the other outcomes listed in this definition should also be considered serious.
+Medical and scientific judgement should be exercised in deciding whether an adverse event/reaction should be classified as serious in other situations.
+Important medical events that are not immediately life-threatening or do not result in death or hospitalisation but may jeopardise the participant or may require intervention to prevent one of the other outcomes listed in this definition should also be considered serious.

-Unexpected and Related Serious Adverse Event (URSAE)\: An adverse event that is:
+Suspected Unexpected Serious Adverse Reaction (SUSAR): An adverse reaction that is both serious and unexpected.